-Is the feature of greater than local significance (e.g. loc governments, in a tourist precinct or major city centre)? sought from Landgate before proceeding with the subm Does ad ission? vice need Does the submission name conform to the policies in S ection 1?
-Yes No N/A Language i i i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming i i i Consultation with the public i i i Provided evidence of objections i i i Is the 'feature class' used in the name compliant with th classes for Western Australia? e approv ed list of feature Is the feature situated on land administered by another situated on land that is privately owned or part of a com consultation with these groups been undertaken?
-(See mercial a irea?
-Ha If the naming submission originally came from a member of the public, does it include sufficient background information on why the name would be appropriate?
-(See Section 9) If the naming proposal comes from a local government area, has consultation with relevant interest groups suc and community groups been undertaken?
-(See Section h as histo Have the relevant Aboriginal groups been consulted an (See Sections 7 and 9) d provide d their cc onsent?
-Have the relevant policies been complied with?
-If not, is emergency service response and other service provide ation requ ired with Have the relevant residents, ratepayers and businesses s been co onsulted?
-Have objections received during public consultation bee en addres sed?
-Has a report on the naming proposal been discussed a councillors prior to lodgement with Landgate?
-OR nd signec l off by al If a delegation of authority has been used, have details officially provided to Landgate? of the rel evant offi cer been
+Is the feature of greater than local significance (e.g. loca governments, in a tourist precinct or major city centre)? sought from Landgate before proceeding with the subm Does ad Does the submission name conform to the policies in Section 1?
+Yes No N/A Language i i i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming i i i Consultation with the public i i i Provided evidence of objections i i i Is the 'feature class' used in the name compliant with th classes for Western Australia? e approv ed list of feature Is the feature situated on land administered by another government agency?
+Is it situated on land that is privately owned or part of a commercial area?
+Has consultation with these groups been undertaken?
+(See Section 9) If the naming submission originally came from a member include sufficient background information on why the na (See Section 9) If the naming proposal comes from a local government and relates to the local area, has consultation with relevant interest groups such as historical societies and community groups been undertaken?
+(See Section 9) Have the relevant Aboriginal groups been consulted and provided their consent?
+(See Sections 7 and 9) Have the relevant policies been complied with?
+If not, is consultation required with emergency service response and other service providers?
+Have the relevant residents, ratepayers and businesses been consulted?
+Have objections received during public consultation been addressed?
+Has a report on the naming proposal been discussed and signed off by all councillors prior to lodgement with Landgate?
+OR l If a delegation of authority has been used, have details officially provided to Landgate? of the rel evant offi cer been

-Does the submission contain: • details of the feature (including, if possible, the address and access points for emergency service response) background of the proposed name and why it was selected indication that the name conforms to the principles of Sections 1 and 3 of the guidelines copies of survey material/maps/plans details on how council has addressed any objections lodged copies of consent from Aboriginal communities details of consultation with emergency service responders and public service providers (if relevant), including copies of correspondence sent and responses received a copy of council minutes indicating endorsement of the proposal, or that council staff have delegated authority
+Does the submission contain: details of the feature (including, if possible, the address and access points for emergency service response) background of the proposed name and why it was selected indication that the name conforms to the principles of Sections 1 and 3 of the guidelines copies of survey material/maps/plans details on how council has addressed any objections lodged copies of consent from Aboriginal communities details of consultation with emergency service responders and public service providers (if relevant), including copies of correspondence sent and responses received a copy of council minutes indicating endorsement of the proposal, or that council staff have delegated authority landgate.wa.gov.au